Kokovec/VFD_Clock/README.md

 Sometimes the AI engine will make the wrong assumptions about APIs or go off an older version of an open source library.
 It's almost like working with a headstrong younger Engineer who doesn't ask questions when they fail to understand something.

-At the heart of the design is a PSOC5LP development board (CY8CKIT-059) which can be purchased from Mouser for $20.00 (it used to be $10 before the COVID fiasco).
+At the heart of the design is a PSOC5LP development board (CY8CKIT-059) which can be purchased from Mouser for $20.00 (it used to be $10 before the COVID fiasco).</h3>

 ![image](https://github.com/user-attachments/assets/936be44b-1d2e-4606-b4c4-67d4dd59f627)

-The PIR board I found in one of my junk boxes.
+<h3>The PIR board I found in one of my junk boxes.
 It's an older board that doesn't have sensitivity adjustments.

 The rest of the boards were bought off Amazon.</h3>